 Railroad to the Sky:

-The new track, which began operating on July 2, links Lhasa to the existing network of railroad tracks in China.
+The track links Lhasa to the existing network of railroad tracks in China.
 Now passengers can depart Beijing by rail and arrive in Lhasa 48 hours later.

 - 960km tracks are above 4,000m